junxit/us-congress-bills-110/metadata.md

 - 2008-05-07 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S3931)
 - 2008-05-07 — Senate Committee on Foreign Relations discharged by Unanimous Consent. (consideration: CR S3931)
 - 2008-05-07 — Senate Committee on Foreign Relations discharged by Unanimous Consent.(consideration: CR S3931)
+- 2008-05-08 — Message on Senate action sent to the House.
+- 2008-05-08 — Received in the House.
+- 2008-05-08 — Referred to the House Committee on Foreign Affairs.